1ssb/gradients_on_the_clock/README.md

 Design a 3D structure which can harbour the microcontroller, display, input-output lines, FPGA board and then print/make it.
 Inventory to be decided upon.
 What is the challenge?
 It must be very power efficient.
 Very.

 ### Perform a initial capcity study
 Perform Matrix Multiplication, Inversion and setting up the AutoDiff pipeline in C program over target optimization functions.
-Add a C++ module and explore CUDA libraries
+Add a C++ module and explore CUDA libraries.

+### Do a Literature Review extensively and create a nice website to track project progress
+Engineering documentation has a very specifc process and outline, this is a serious skill which needs to be learnt.

 ## Scientific Goals of this Project: